ValPaliy/valticus/content/posts/On Coding And Artificial Intelligence.md

 author:
   - Val Paliy
 keywords:
-  - Programming
-  - Coding
-  - AI
-  - Artificial Intelligence
+  - programming
-  - Visual Studio Code
+  - ai
-  - VSCode
+  - vscode
-  - TabNine
+  - tools
 tags:
-  - Programming
-  - Coding
-  - AI
-  - Artificial Intelligence
+  - programming
-  - Visual Studio Code
+  - ai
-  - VSCode
+  - vscode
-  - TabNine
+  - tools
 ---

 AI, or [Artificial Intelligence](https://en.wikipedia.org/wiki/Artificial_intelligence), is big at the moment, and to no surprise.
 AI can help humanity in many different areas, such as diagnosing an illness at an early stage, or assisting a driver with direction, or driving you to a desired destination.